 Explained by Sandra H.B.
-Clark, Joseph A. Briskey, Jr., and Dennis P. Cox
+Clark, Joseph A. Briskey, Jr. and Dennis P. Cox

 On the choice of deposit models

 The grade and tonnage model currently in use combines Appalachian Zn (Briskey, 1986a) with southeast Missouri Pb-Zn (Briskey, 1986b).
 Although MVT deposits have heterogeneous characteristics, the southeast Missouri Pb-Zn district differs from other major MVT districts in several significant ways (Sangster, 1983).
 The southeast Missouri deposits formed in a stable interior platform sequence separated from the underlying Middle Proterozoic craton by a major erosional surface and lie closer to cratonic basement than any other major MVT district.
 The proximity to granitic basement rocks may account for the Pb-dominant ores in southeast and central Missouri where Zn/( Zn+Pb) ratios are less than 0.3 (Sangster, 1983).
-Sorby Hills, Australia, has both geology and Zn/(Zn+Pb) ratio that are similar to southeast and central Missouri, but other major MVT deposits have Zn/(Zn+Pb) ratios between 0.5 and 1.0.
+Sorby Hills, Australia, has geology and a Zn/(Zn+Pb) ratio that is similar to southeast and central Missouri, but other major MVT deposits have Zn/(Zn+Pb) ratios between 0.5 and 1.0.
 Sangster (1983) suggested that a progression from Pb-rich to Zn-rich MVT deposits might reflect decreasing "communication" with metal sources within the craton.
 The silver content of southeast Missouri ores is higher than other MVT ores, and also may be related to proximity to the craton.
 Although no further work has been published to test Sangster's (1983) suggested classification, the anomalous nature of southeast and central Missouri ores relative to those formed in platform carbonate rocks of the Appalachian basin is clear.

-Because of the anomalous nature of the southeast and central Missouri districts, we have deleted them from the grade and tonnage model (Mark3 index 109) to better represent undiscovered districts in this tract.
-The results for zinc are similar using both modified and unmodified versions and are considered to be realistic estimates based on the known deposits in the tract.
+Because of the anomalous nature of the southeast and central Missouri districts, we have deleted them from the grade and tonnage model (Mark3 index 109) to better represent undiscovered districts in the tract.
+The results for zinc are similar using both modified and unmodified versions and are considered to be realistic estimates based on the known deposits in other tracts.
 However, the estimates for lead and silver endowment are much lower when southeast and central Missouri are deleted and are considered to be a more realistic estimate of the expected lead endowment for the platform deposits not close to cratonic basement.